-Because we had to postpone our main event this year because of the pandemic restrictions, we held a special Symposium Online on Saturday 25th July 2020 to keep the flame alive with this very enjoyable day, featuring some Symposium regulars and our very eminent guest, Rupert Sheldrake.
+Because we had to postpone our main event last year because of the pandemic restrictions, we held a special Symposium Online on Saturday 25th July 2020 to keep the flame alive with this very enjoyable day, featuring some Symposium regulars and our very eminent guest, Rupert Sheldrake.
 Here’s our report on how it went!

 Although this wasn’t the 30th anniversary event we had expected, taking place on what would usually be the middle day of the Symposium this was a very successful five-hour series of live presentations in two sessions, morning and afternoon, conducted via Zoom.
 Although no substitute for a full event, of course, it was surprisingly sociable, retaining the friendly ‘family’ feel of the Glastonbury Symposium, and we have had many very positive responses.

 Using the Zoom webinar mode (where speakers are heard and seen, but not the audience, who could, however, share their thoughts and feelings via the Chatbox facility), first up the team of Andy Thomas, Diana Brown, Jason Porthouse and Helen Sewell welcomed people to the day and chatted through how things would run.
 Then it was onto the first presenter of the day, as Andy Thomas retained his annual Saturday morning slot and talked through some of the many issues arising from recent times and all the debates over the pandemic and its huge consequences for truth and freedom.
 With populations being suspiciously ‘snowblinded’ by being told over and over again just how ‘unprecedented’ these times are, this feels ever more like a clever ploy to persuade us to go along with things we wouldn’t normally accept, as all usual calibration points are swept away and censorship reigns supreme.